Art-Sells/Arells/Build-Notes.md

 ## Test

 ### Offline (test network transactions daily and verify amounts in DEX UI)
-- Adjust Bitcoin Chart (resolve innacurate price chart [check chat GPT])
-- Import CBBTC into masstester or hpmtester account and test through HPMMASSTester.tsx (compare/contrast MASSTester.tsx api and adjust changes accordingly) (console.log transacton hash always add Fee Funder to new APIs (look at fee funding logic from old APIs))
+- Import CBBTC into hpmtester account and test through HPMMASSTester.tsx (compare/contrast MASSTester.tsx api and adjust changes accordingly) (console.log transacton hash always add Fee Funder to new APIs (look at fee funding logic from old APIs))
 - - Only change VatopGroup information if transactions are successful, keep trying transaction until successful, if transaction reverts, try transaction again
+- - replace cVactTa and acVactTas with cVactDat and acVactDat (to USD total)
+- - Ensure that vatopGroups delete if cVact <= $0.01 and if acVactTas && aBTC = 0, then delete a vatopGroup (do not add a VatopGroup)
 - - - test import (after supplication), so it doesn't create a new group from the acdVatops
 - - - test with 2-3 masstester@gmail.com accounts differing amounts (view all s3 jsons)
-- - - Add endless 15 second loop incase Base network is down [if Base Network is congested add error message]
+- - - Add endless 15 second loop incase Base network is down (if Base Network is congested add error message (if successful, then error message is invisible))

 ### Online:
 - test with 2-3 masstester@gmail.com accounts differing amounts (view all s3 jsons)
 - Build Back-End Lambda code for setInterval logic from HPMarchitecture and MASSarchitecture (check "Total WBTC Calculation" from GPT History) and adjust logic for every 1 week.
+- If holdMASS is true for all vatopGroups, then start internal countdown (test with simple 30 second countdown) until reset holdMASS to false after countdown API connected to email (always todays date Hawaiian time) [mm/dd/yr], next update replaces Date? (only if all supplicateCBBTCtoUSDCs are true then start time)… Update every 168~ hours.
-- Build HPM-MASS Assets (line-chart with profits, etc) based on VatopGroup info.
+- Build HPM Assets (line-chart with profits, etc) based on VatopGroup info.

 ## After Test